JuliaMath/GSL.jl/README.md

 1. Test function wrappers for correctness.
 2. Expose `GSL_*` constants and macros to Julia.
-3. Write convenience methods to further wrap the `gsl_*` calls with a Julia- friendly syntax.
+3. Write convenience methods to further wrap the function calls with a Julia- friendly syntax.